N02870941/mazes/docs/README.md

 A simple maze generator and solver available in the form of a [web app][site].

 # Intuition
-Maze generating and solving can be described in terms of graph theory.
+One way of describing the process of generating and solving a maze is through graph theory.
 For the purpose of clarity, we will use the words maze and graph interchangeably.
-If you are not familiar with graph theory, here is an explanation of the information relevant to understand this problem.
+If you are not familiar with graph theory, here is an explanation of the information about graph theory that is relevant to understand this problem.

-A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges where each edge connects some vertex `u` to some vertex `v` from set vertex set `V`.
+A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges where each edge connects some vertex `u` to some vertex `v` from the vertex set `V`.
 A vertex is an abstract
-**node** in a network.
-An edge is a **branch** that links them together.
+**node or location** in a network.
+An edge is a **branch** that links vertices together.
 Graphs come in various ways:

 1. Weighted